amstark612/5117-tech-presentation-1/models-relationship.md

 ## Defining Models

 ### Where to start
-First of all, when we want to use SQLAlchemy, we need to install and update with pip:
+First of all, type this line in your terminal to do the installation:
 ```
 pip install -U Flask-SQLAlchemy
 ```
-You will need to type this command line in your terminal

 To create tables, we need to start with the object model and to generate the tables from it.
 In this case, we will use SQLAlchemy, which is a python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL.